-- A. In order to be approved by the Planning Commission, a proposed Planned Unit Development shall be on parcels of at least two acres in size and shall meet the following requirements: - Provide for open space and preservation of natural features; clustered development and similar design methods are encouraged. - 2.
-Minimize the amount of impervious surfaces created. - 3.
+- A. In order to be approved by the Harris Township Planning Commission, a proposed Planned Unit Development shall: - 1.
+On parcels of at least two acres in size: - a.
+Provide for open space and preservation of natural features; clustered development and similar design methods are encouraged. - b.
+Minimize the amount of impervious surfaces created. - c.
 Provide a harmonious and efficient arrangement of all structures and uses in relation to topography, the size and type of plot, the character of adjoining property, and the type and size of buildings.
-Arrangements of buildings shall be done in such a way to utilize natural topography, existing vegetation and views within and beyond the site.
+Arrangements of buildings shall be done in such a way to utilize natural topography, existing vegetation and views within and beyond the site. - 2.
+On parcels over 10 acres in size where the existing structures will be an integral part of the new development: - a.
+Provide for open space and the preservation of natural features. - b.
+Minimize the amount of new impervious surfaces created.
+The developer shall take into consideration the impact of the size and location of existing impervious surfaces when proposing new impervious surfaces. - c.
+Demonstrate the efficient use of the existing structures in relation to the overall development plan.
+Arrangements of proposed buildings shall be done in such a way to utilize natural topography, existing vegetation and views within and beyond the site.